 Smoking Your Pork Belly

 It’s business time.
 For smoking your pork belly you are wanting to maintain a temperature between 160 – 180°F. Ideally as close to 175°F as possible.
-I find that my smoke vault smoker, is top notch at holding this temperature of a long period.

 When smoking pork belly for bacon, I like to use woods such as apple, hickory or cherry.
 This works with the bacon to create a great flavour.
 Unlike a stronger wood like mesquite which I find overpowers the bacon flavour.

 You are looking for smoke your pork belly for around 2 – 3 hours depending on the thickness of the cut.
 The internal temperature needs to be around 160°F and the skin a beautiful bronze color.

 Resting Your Bacon